pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ## Task 2: Provisioning a Virtual Machine

 1. Create a new security group under networks --> security groups.
 Name it something unique.
+(Security groups are for managing access to the virtual machine, e.g. a firewall)
 2. Click on "manage rules".
  	- Click on "Add rule", and open port 22 for ingress.
 (This is for ssh-access)
  	- Click on "Add rule", and open port 8888 for ingress.
 (This is for the Jupyter notebook that you might want to run on server in later example)

-3. Generate an instance by clicking on "Launch Instance" under compute -> instance.
+3. Start the "Instance Wizard" to generate an instance by clicking on "Launch Instance" under compute -> instance.
 4. In the launch configuration menu you'll be presented with a number of option; under details name your instance something unique.
 Leave the rest as default.
 5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS.
 Keep "create new colume" on "YES" and "delete volume on instance delete" on "NO"
 6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory.
 This allocates the size of your VM.
 7. Under Security Groups you add your own custom group.
 8. Under "Key-pairs" you select the key you generated in task-1.
     NOTE: if you used the terminal version you need to upload your key from your .SSH folder.
+9   Now the instance settings should be OK and it is time to press "Launch instance" to start it.
-9. Go to Network -> floating IPs.
+10. Go to Network -> floating IPs.
 Assign a floating IP to your VM.
-10. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh -i yourkey ubuntu@<float-IP>`. `yourkey` can be either you id_rsa or keyname.pem.
+11. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh ubuntu@<float-IP>`.
+If you created a key in the OpenStack GUI then you need to specify it with the `-i` option, e.g. `ssh -i <your private key file> ubuntu@<float-IP>`.
-11. Install cowsay (first run `sudo apt update` then `sudo apt install cowsay`)
+12. Install cowsay (first run `sudo apt update` then `sudo apt install cowsay`)
-12. Test the installation by using cowsay.
+13. Test the installation by using cowsay.
 I.e. `cowsay -f tux "Hello World!"`

 With a basic understanding of instance provisioning, please review the SSC user security guidelines: https://cloud.snic.se/index.php/user-security-guidelines/